aromeronavia/aromeronavia/README.md

 ### Welcome to my profile 👋

-My name is Alberto Romero, been doing software engineering for 5+ years in startups at Mexico and Silicon Valley.
+My name is Alberto Romero, been doing software engineering for 7+ years in corps and startups at Mexico and Silicon Valley.

 - 🍵 My last two years have been in leadership positions as Engineering Lead and Engineering Manager, but I have not lost focus on the code, I like to ship things and iterate fast.
 - 🚀 My strongest technologies are Node.js, Vue.js, Python, Ruby and React ⚛️.